QAPranav/rra-bulk-publish/README.md

 ## Running Tests

-All commands first run `bddgen` to regenerate specs from feature files.
+All npm commands first run `bddgen` to regenerate specs from feature files before executing tests.

 ### By Suite